 What results will you see from taking this course?Creative confidence!
 Gain clarity on your vision to paint braver, and express yourself through your work in a more powerful way.
 Bring more attention to your painting, extend its viewing time and heighten the viewing experience.
 See dramatic improvements in your work, and expertise to get the results you want!

-Course includes daily assignments and feedback.
-Each week begins with a live conference meeting Sunday evenings 8:30 – 10 pm EST. Attendance to meetings is not mandatory, and are recorded to hear at your convenience.
+Each week begins with a live conference meeting Sunday evening 8:30 – 10 pm EST. Attendance to meetings is not mandatory, and are recorded to hear any time at your convenience.

-Four weeks of professional course curriculum that Nancy has prepared especially for this course, to get you inspired, gain clarity on your vision, and assist you in creating powerfully expressive work.
+Four weeks of professional and personalized instruction with new course curriculum Nancy prepared especially for this course.
+Four modules, one per week, with information and assignments to get you inspired, gain clarity on your vision, and assist you in creating powerfully expressive work.

-An individual 30 minute private Facetime consultation with Nancy.
+An individual 30 minute private phone consultation with Nancy.

 Tips on how to photograph your work, and post it for the course.